 Contact a criminal defense attorney

 Analyzing whether a search or seizure was legal requires a close look at many factors.
 In a drug case, a successful challenge to evidence can mean the difference between a dismissal and a conviction.
-Contact Keller Law Offices in Minneapolis, MN, today to schedule a consultation with a criminal defense lawyer to discuss your situation and learn about your rights and options.
+Contact Keller Criminal Defense Attorneys in Minneapolis, MN, today to schedule a consultation with a criminal defense lawyer to discuss your situation and learn about your rights and options.